 Start out by heading to Fitzroy and Collingwood for dinner.
 You won’t believe all the food at Smith & Daughters is plant based, and the hip loft area at the Panama Dining Room is complemented by the modern menu.

 Then, hit up a few bars.
 The prohibition-themed The Everleigh does killer cocktails.
 Feel like dancing?
-The Latin beats at the Night Cat will have you shaking your hips until the wee hours.
+The beats at the Night Cat will have you shaking your hips until the wee hours.

 Start your weekend in Melbourne with a leisurely brunch at Higher Ground or Hardware Société.